multani/z3c.testsetup/src/z3c/testsetup/README.txt

 Specifying a ZCML file: ``:zcml-layer:``
 ----------------------------------------

-When it comes to integration or functional tests, we need to specify a ZCML file to which configures the test environment for us.
+When it comes to integration tests which use zope's component architecture, we need to specify a ZCML file which configures the test environment for us.
 We can do that using the

-  `:zcml-layer: <ZCML-file-name>`
+  ``:zcml-layer: <ZCML-file-name>``

 marker.
 It expects a ZCML filename as argument and sets up a ZCML-layered testsuite for us.
 An example setup might look like so (see